siriusctrl/UniPublic/eodp/README.md

         - society
             - guide and regular
 2. appreciate the difference between the following two perspectives on the definition of (big) data analytics
-    - Perspective 1: The ability to collect, store, and process increasingly large and complex data sets from a variety of sources, into competitive advantage.
+    - Perspective 1: The ability to collect, store, and process increasingly large and complex data sets from a variety of sources, into competitive advantage. (more technology)
-    - Perspective 2: Data is contributed, collected, extracted, exchanged, sold, shared, and processed for the purpose of predicting and modifying human behaviour in the production of economic or social value
+    - Perspective 2: Data is contributed, collected, extracted, exchanged, sold, shared, and processed for the purpose of predicting and modifying human behaviour in the production of economic or social value. (more social)
     - p1 is a organization perspective, p2 is a social perspective
 3. summary of the 10 rules
     - rule 1